Calgary rezoning debate heats up as more neighbourhoods explore restrictive covenants - Calgary | Globalnews.ca

-Residents in a northwest Calgary neighbourhood are exploring the use of restrictive covenants to pushback on citywide rezoning as the debate over the policy continues with a looming election.
+Residents in a northwest Calgary neighbourhood are exploring the use of restrictive covenants to pushback on citywide rezoning, as the debate over the policy looks ahead of the fall election.

 Several new and proposed developments under the zoning policy in Charleswood and Brentwood have a coalition of area residents frustrated.